SumoLogic/sumologic-documentation/blog-service/2023-12-18-auto-discovery.md

     image_url: /img/release-notes/rss-orange.png
 ---

-We're excited to announce our new **Auto Discovery for OpenTelemery** feature, which automatically detects the services/apps that can be installed to monitor the data collected from the server on which the collector is running.
+We're excited to announce our new **Auto Discovery for OpenTelemery** feature, which automatically detects the services that can be installed to monitor the data collected from the server on which the collector is running.
 [Learn more](/docs/send-data/opentelemetry-collector/auto-discovery).